johanzi/rDNA_copy_number/README.md

 * Plot data in R

-Here a cartoon of the summary
+Here a cartoon of the pipeline:

 ![](images/summary_pipeline.png)